kaidez/kaidez.github.io/_posts/2017-03-20-learn-javascript-unit-testing.md

 </code></pre>
 Like before, we create a failing QUnit test with a description and a callback that runs the test.
 We create tests that assume that the parameter doesn’t exist for whatever reason: an empty parameter, an empty string, <code>null</code> and <code>undefined</code>.

-Next, we test if either a function or an ES6 Symbol is being passed. <a href="https://github.com/kaidez/functional-programming-unit-testing">This post’s source code</a> also tests for numbers, arrays, objects, Booleans and regular expressions….I left them out here to keep things more readable.
+Next, we test if either a function or an ES6 Symbol is being passed. <a href="https://github.com/kaidez/functional-programming-unit-testing">This post’s source code</a> also tests for numbers, arrays, objects, Booleans and regular expressions....I left them out here to keep things more readable.

 This produces failing tests:
 <img src="/img/unit-testing-image-03.jpg" alt="Second failing test image for the learn JavaScript unit testing post post" class="post__image" style="float: none; margin-top: 10px;">